enfiskutensykkel/ssd-gpu-dma/README.md

 * An Nvidia GPU capable of [GPUDirect RDMA] and [GPUDirect Async] This means either a Quadro or Tesla workstation model using the Kepler architecture or newer.
-* An architecture that supports PCIe peer-to-peer, for example the Intel Xeon family of processors.
+* An architecture that supports [PCIe peer-to-peer], for example the Intel Xeon family of processors.
 * The _FindCUDA_ package for CMake.
 * GCC version 5.4.0 or newer.
 Compiler must be able to compile C++11.